2-1-1 Texas: Finding Help

 - Supplemental Security Income (SSI)

 - Health benefits coverage under the Child Health Plan (CHIP) under Chapter 62 support

 TXU Oncor – Low Income Assistance Program

-- The program can provide a discount on your electricity bill if you live in an area where you have a choice of electricity power.
+- The program can provide a discount on your electricity bill if you live in an area where you can choose electricity power.

-- The discount will be on the May through September bills only, after your completed application and documentation has been approved.
+- The discount will be on the May through September bills only after your completed application and documentation have been approved.